aws-samples/single-ec2-cdk/README.md

 [Cloud9](https://aws.amazon.com/cloud9/) is a great tool.
 So is [https://www.amazonaws.cn/en/workspaces/](Amazon Workspaces).
 However, some customers prefer to use tools like Visual Studio Code, or to ssh to a host and use command line tools.
 Or they want to easily change the IAM permissions for the host.
 Or most importantly, they want to create a "clean" new development environment to start a new project, or to test that their code will work properly on a clean new environment.
 Netiher Cloud9 nor the Amazon Workspaces make that easy to do.

+## Security Improvements

+This script opens port 22 so that you can ssh to the host, from anywhere by default.
+You may want to limit the IP addresses that can connect inbound.
+You can read about [SSH best practices](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-ssh-best-practices/).

 ## Using this Solution with Visual Studio Code

 Visual Studio Code has an extension that makes it easy to [do remote development over ssh](https://code.visualstudio.com/docs/remote/ssh).
 This tool will automatically add information to the SSH config file for the created EC2 server.
 You can open VS Code and immediately